ladybogit/swg-auth-wordpress/trunk/readme.txt

 == Changelog ==

+= 0.4 =
+* Optionally, you can require that new account have to be specifically approved for game access
+* You can now ban an account from the game from the Wordpress Admin Panel

 = 0.3 =
 * Added an admin menu that provides you with the server cfg you need
 * Bug fixes